kaldor/pugpig-boilerplate/README.md

 npm install -g yeoman

-Before trying to use any Yeoman commands within the project, you will need to run:
+Before trying to use any Yeoman commands within the project, you will need to run this command inside the boilerplate folder:

 npm install